solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

 -   `validate()`: This final step validates the system in its post-execution state.
 It ensures that gateway proxy is upgraded to new implementation on L1.
-Only proxy owner can call `implementation()` method to check implementation.
+Only the proxy owner can call `implementation()` method to check its implementation address.

     ```solidity
     function validate() public override {